Preparing Quantum Backflow States by Large Momentum Transfer: Theory

-Physically this describes a BEC wavefunction localized at COM location $x_c$ and expands in size by the rate $b(t)$, this form naturally contains negative momentum component and is the origin of classical backflow which is different from quantum backflow.
-Experimentally, the atoms would be launched vertically.
-The action accumulated between two pulses separated by time $\Delta t$ is therefore given by free fall motion:
+Physically, Eq.~\eqref{eq: cm wfc} describes a BEC wave packet localized at the center-of-mass position $x_c$ and expanding with scale factor $b$.
+Because this form contains a small negative-momentum component, it can give rise to classical backflow, which is distinct from the quantum backflow studied here.

+In the present setup, the atoms are launched vertically, so the action accumulated between two pulses separated by a time interval $\Delta t$ is given by free-fall motion:

-where $P_{\rm cn}$ and $x_{\rm cn}$ are the center-of-mass momentum and position of the atom after the n-th pulse, respectively.
-This completes the equation describing free evolution. \\
+where $P_{c,{\rm n}}$ and $x_{c,{\rm n}}$ are the center-of-mass momentum and position immediately after the $n$th pulse.
+This completes the description of the free evolution between pulses.

-\subsection{Pulse Influence}
+\subsection{Pulse influence}

-Now we calculate effect of laser pulse on our atomic cloud, the general scheme follows from \cite{dimopoulos2008general}.
-Firstly, we can write the general state $\ket{\Psi}$ as a sum of two states, each having its own internal atomic energy, corresponding to the transition between ground and excited states
+We now consider the effect of a laser pulse on the atomic cloud.
+The general treatment follows Ref.~\cite{dimopoulos2008general}.
+We write the state $\ket{\Psi}$ as a superposition of components associated with the two internal atomic states, corresponding to the ground and excited levels:

-Here we also decompose each state into momentum components for both ground and excited state with their momentum spectrum written $c_1(p)$ and $c_2(p)$.
-The general expression of transitions driven by a laser field in the short pulse time limit is given by:
+Here, $c_1(p)$ and $c_2(p)$ denote the momentum-space amplitudes for the ground and excited internal states, respectively.
+In the short-pulse limit, the laser-driven transition is described by